Flank/flank-dashboard/docs/08_jenkins_testing_enviroment.md

 > Identify risks and edge cases

-Running the builds in the separate docker containers could require an additional configuration.
+Because different builds require different environments for Jenkins to run the build (in our case - we need to run the builds with npm, so the Node.js is required), we need to run the builds in a separate docker container and this could require an additional configuration, for example, configuring the docker client, or Jenkins user roles to be able to run the docker container, etc.

 # API